Capture Tax Savings through Repair and Maintenance Expenses

 For example, a taxpayer completely replaces the entire lobby in 2014 for $350,000.
 The building was originally purchased in 2005 for $5,000,000.
 The accumulated depreciation when the new lobby is purchased is $1,150,000.
 If we discount the price paid for the lobby in 2014 dollars back to 2005 we would get a cost value of $267,880 and an accumulated depreciation value of $63,341 using the average of the CPI index.
 The regulations will allow the taxpayer to dispose of $267,880 cost and $63,341 of accumulated depreciation on the original $5,000,000 building, and they will have to capitalize the new lobby for $350,000.

 In the table below you can see the cost saving this generates at a 40% tax rate:

 This is a great tax strategy because it took a 39-year asset that was depreciated only one-quarter thus far and expensed it in the current year.

 Additionally, we want to point out that in 2014, taxpayers had the opportunity to execute a late partial disposition without filing a Form 3115 (Change of Accounting Method) with the IRS.
 A late partial disposition is when the taxpayer executes a partial disposition transaction, but the acquisition does not relate to the current tax year.
 Taxpayers can still do a late partial disposition, but it now requires filing a 3115.

-This article was written by Justin Gillette, CPA, Tax Senior and member of Smith & Howard’s real estate team.
-If you have any questions on R&M expenses or other real estate tax matters, please contact a member of our tax team at 404.874.6244 or use the contact form below.
+If you have any questions on R&M expenses or other real estate tax matters, please contact a member of our tax team at 404.874.6244 or use the contact form elow.